 If you can, avoid visiting during the busiest time which is summer, specifically August when most Spaniards go on vacation.

-As for the times, early morning (9:30 am) is the perfect time allowing you to fully enjoy the visit and have time to visit other places of interest in Leon before they close for a few hours.
+As for the times, early morning (9:30 am) is the perfect time to allow you to fully enjoy the visit and have time to visit other places of interest in Leon before they close for a few hours.

 How much time do I need?